-Lorazepam Tablets are not recommended for more than 4 weeks to treat mild-moderate anxiety in adults or for anxiety or insomnia in children.
+Lorazepam Tablets are not recommended for more than 4 weeks to treat mild-moderate anxiety or insomnia in adults.

 - The active ingredient is Lorazepam.
-Each 0.5 mg tablet contains 0.5 mg of Lorazepam.
+0.5 mg Lorazepam oral tablets contain 0.5 mg of Lorazepam.

 - The other ingredients include microcrystalline cellulose, maise starch, sodium starch glycolate Type A, lactose monohydrate, magnesium stearate, povidone, crospovidone, and pollacrillin potassium.

-Lorazepam is indicated for managing anxiety disorders or for the short-term relief of anxiety associated with depressive symptoms.
-The effects of Lorazepam last around 6-8 hours.
-Depending on why you take it, the dosing interval may range from once a day at bedtime to 4 times a day.
-Your doctor may increase the amount of Lorazepam in each dosage for optimal effectiveness.
+Depending on why you are taking lorazepam oral tablets, the dosing interval may range from once a day at bedtime to 4 times a day.
+Your doctor may increase the amount of Lorazepam oral tablet in each dosage for optimal effectiveness.
 Lorazepam stays in our system for about 2.5 days.

+Lorazepam 0.5 mg is a prescription medication.
 Always take Lorazepam precisely as your doctor or pharmacist has prescribed.
-Consult your doctor or pharmacist if you need more time.
-Lorazepam Tablets should be swallowed with water.
-The recommended dose is:
+Lorazepam tablets should be swallowed with water.
+The recommended Lorazepam dosage is: